Questions and Answers

 One-time funding can be used only for one-time expenditures such as goods & services purchases, travel or equipment.
 One-time funding may be used for temporary employees, but not for permanent employees.

 It is important when planning a budget for employees to consider the cost of employer benefits.
 Benefit rates can range from 1.4% of salary to more than 35% of salary.
 Part-time employees are not generally eligible for the full benefits of permanent employees who are more than 50% time.
-To calculate estimated benefit costs for permanent employees use the following EMPLOYER benefit rates current as of July 2015.
+To calculate estimated benefit costs for permanent employees use the following the Schedule of Employee Benefits & Employee Deductions (Employee Benefits) are the EMPLOYER benefit rates current (updated by the Payroll Department).

 For further information on employer benefit costs, contact the Payroll Office at 359-2325

 Budget Encumbrance Management (BEM) allows the Budget Office to post salary and benefit encumbrances on the Banner Finance system.
 By doing this, BEM provides up-to-date information on Banner for salary and benefit budgets and commitments.
-This process allows a university budget manager to look at a single form on (FGIBAVL) in Banner Finance for a specific index and quickly determine if there are unencumbered salary and benefit funds available to them.
+This process allows a university budget manager to look at a single form on (FGIBAVL) in Banner Finance for a specific index and quickly determine if there are unencumbered salary and benefit funds.

-The budget office provides this service semi-monthly and sends out semi-monthly reports to each unit head which outlines the detail behind the BEM process.
+The budget office provides this service monthly with the Labor (Axiom) Reconciliation Reports which outlines the detail behind the BEM process.
 If you have questions about a particular transaction and/or the BEM process, please contact the Budget Office.